lan-lc/adversarial_example_of_Go/README.md

 ## Overview
 This repository contains a reference implementation of finding adversarial examples for Go Agents.
 Our paper is accepted by Neurips 2022.

-In our paper, we attack famous Go agents like [KataGo](https://github.com/lightvector/KataGo), [LeelaZero](https://github.com/leela-zero/leela-zero), [ELF](https://github.com/pytorch/ELF), and [CGI](https://arxiv.org/abs/2003.06212) by systematically finding states that the target agent plays an obvious incorrect move that even amateur human players can tell.
+In our paper, we attack famous Go agents like [KataGo](https://github.com/lightvector/KataGo), [LeelaZero](https://github.com/leela-zero/leela-zero), [ELF](https://github.com/pytorch/ELF), and [CGI](https://arxiv.org/abs/2003.06212) by systematically finding adversarial states such that the target Go agent will make trivial mistakes.
+Given a natural state from a game record where the target Go agent can find a winning move, we generate an adversarial state by adding one or two meaningless stones such that the Go agent will play an undoubtedly inferior action and eventually lose the game.
+The errors made by the target actions are obvious even for Go beginners.
 Fig.2 shows one of the examples we found.

 <!-- <img src="./images/f12.png" height="410"/> -->
 ![](./images/f12.png)